VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Experiments

-\pl{\textbf{Evaluation.} To comprehensively validate the performance of our method, we conduct experiments on both synthetic and real-world benchmarks.
-For synthetic evaluation, following previous works, we employ the official VFHQ-test dataset~\citep{xie2022vfhq} with the aforementioned degradation model, which consists of 50 high-quality (HQ) video clips.
-Additionally, to assess performance in real-world scenarios, we adopt the RFV-LQ dataset~\citep{wang2024rfvlq}, following prior protocols.
-RFV-LQ contains 329 low-quality face videos meticulously curated from diverse real-world sources, including old talk shows, TV series, and movies, providing a robust testbed for evaluating the method's robustness across various real-world conditions.}
+\textbf{Evaluation.} To comprehensively validate VividFace, we test on both synthetic and real-world benchmarks.
+For synthetic evaluation, following previous work, we use the official VFHQ-test dataset~\citep{xie2022vfhq} with the aforementioned degradation model, containing 50 high-quality video clips.
+For real-world evaluation, we follow prior protocols using RFV-LQ~\citep{wang2024rfvlq}.
+RFV-LQ contains 329 low-quality face videos meticulously curated from diverse real-world sources, including old talk shows, TV series, and movies, providing a robust testbed for evaluating the method's robustness across various real-world conditions.

-\pl{\textbf{Metrics.} To facilitate a comprehensive and rigorous evaluation, we employ a diverse set of video quality assessment metrics spanning multiple dimensions of model performance.
+\textbf{Metrics.} To facilitate a comprehensive and rigorous evaluation, we employ a diverse set of video quality assessment metrics spanning multiple dimensions of model performance.
 Specifically, we assess results from three key perspectives: Quality and Fidelity, Pose Consistency, and Temporal Consistency.
 For Quality and Fidelity, we use six representative metrics: PSNR, SSIM~\citep{wang2004psnrssim}, and LPIPS~\citep{zhang2018lpips} (reference-based), as well as NIQE~\citep{mittal2012niqe}, MUSIQ~\citep{ke2021musiq}, and CLIP-IQA~\citep{wang2023clipiqa} (no-reference).
 To measure Pose Consistency, we adopt IDS, AKD, and FaceCons~\citep{DBLP:conf/eccv/FengLL24}, as well as TLME~\citep{DBLP:conf/ijcai/Xu00YL24}.
 We multiplie AKD and TLME by 1000, denoted as AKD* and TLME*, respectively.
 For Temporal Consistency, we employ FasterVQA~\citep{wu2023fastervqa} and FVD~\citep{DBLP:conf/iclr/UnterthinerSKMM19}.
-This comprehensive selection of metrics enables a robust and systematic evaluation of video face enhancement performance. }